 Another type of permanent life insurance policy that is available for individuals with severe health issues is called guaranteed issue whole life insurance.
 Guaranteed Issue life insurance policies don’t require medical exams or even ask any health questions.
 Your acceptance is GUARANTEED.
 That’s why guaranteed issue policies are also called guaranteed acceptance life insurance.
 Once again, these policies are perfect for those who can’t get approved for traditional life insurance.
 So, if you have been turned down before no worries, Assurance Life has you covered.

-If you would like instant quotes from AIG or Gerber Life Insurance companies, click the Get Quotes Now button on the left of the page to get started.
+If you would like the best permanent life insurance quotes from several insurance companies, click the Get Quotes Now button on the left of the page to get started.
 Assurance Life has access to over 25 of the nation’s best life insurance companies and can always find the lowest priced policy possible.
-If you are needing a permanent life insurance quote, rest assured we’ve got you covered.
+If you are needing permanent life insurance rates, rest assured we’ve got you covered.
+We also offer cremation insurance plans as well.